katuma/muse/README.md

 ------
 .. aren't there plenty of unioning filesystems already?

+Well, perhaps.
+The closest thing to this is mhddfs, which is getting really slow on bigger disk clusters.
+MUSE is a reimplementation of idea while trying perform ok even with really big filesystems.
+(25 volumes, hundreds of terabytes..).

 MUSE is not really a COW filesystem, but something more akin to raid0 array.